inquilab-collective/web/content/home/contact.md

 title: "Contact"
 ---

-This site is currently a work in progress.
-Reach out at *sghoshal at uw dot edu* for more info on Inquilab.
+Email *sghoshal at uw dot edu* for more info on Inquilab.